Skip to main content

 The session state automatically changes from closed to partially returned, and the impact of the effect on any campaign budgets is reverted.

-At this point, the rest of the workflow happens in our e-commerce app, where we would apply the necessary steps to refund the correct amount.
+At this point, the rest of the workflow happens in our e-commerce app, where we apply the necessary steps to refund the correct amount.